chris-sean/esg/README.md

 }
 ```

+It is cool if the error object that function returns contains an error code.

+Even better if it contains a http response code.
+Because error can be caused by either server-side or client-side.
+For
+example, if error is caused by wrong parameters.
+You may want to respond a 400 instead of 500.

+Or you can always respond 200 if your client doesn't read response status code.
+Surely `error` in the JSON is already
+informative.

 ESG can generate an `error` type source code with both Code and Description.
+And response status code if you interested.

 ### Build